laneyberm/Credit_Risk_Analysis/README.md

 <img src="https://github.com/laneyberm/Credit_Risk_Analysis/blob/main/Resources/images/best_results.png" width="600">

 ## Summary and Recommendations
 The table below is the summary results for all the Machine Learning (ML) models.
 The overall best ML model was the Easy Emsemble with AdaBoost Classifer.
-It's Balanced Accuracy Score is 0.6879, Precision is 1.00, Sensitivity is 1.00, and F1 is 1.00.
+It's Balanced Accuracy Score is 0.9316, Precision is 1.00, Sensitivity is 1.00, and F1 is 1.00.
 In addition to the ML models, we ran a Model Tester with different parameters in n_estimators to see if ther are other conditions that would have a better Machine Learning model.
-From the model testing, we found that the best recommendation model is the Easy Ensemble AdaBoost Classifier with n_estimators of 200 on whether they should be used to predict credit risk.
+But found that the Easy Ensemble AdaBoost Classifier was still the best recommendation to predict credit risk.

 <p dir="auto">Comparison of ML Model Performance Metrics</p>
 <table>